Frederick escape: Trial and reimprisonment

 The escapees arrived back in Hobart in March 1837 and were put on trial for piracy—a hanging offence.
 This caused a considerable public spectacle in the settlement, and the court was packed for the trial.
 James Porter and William Shires argued that as the Frederick had not yet been officially launched, it was impossible for them to have committed piracy: "It was canvas, rope, boarding and trenails, put together shipwise—yet it was not a legal ship; the seizure might have been theft, but not piracy."
 The situation was further complicated by the Frederick having been taken in a harbour rather than on the high seas, a requisite for piracy.

 Ultimately Porter and the others were found guilty of piracy, but not sentenced to death.
 Porter later alleged that the trial took only half an hour.
 The convicts were imprisoned for two years in a Hobart jail, then transported to the notorious Norfolk Island penal colony, where Porter wrote his memoirs under the governorship of the prison reformer Alexander Maconochie.

 Porter's sentence on Norfolk Island was reduced after he rescued several officers when their boat capsized.
 He was later released from the harsh conditions of Norfolk Island and sent to Newcastle.
-In 1847 he again escaped, and this time was never heard from again.
+In 1847 he again escaped, and was never heard from again.